 So the evidence says that Lukaku's best seasons have been for teams that utilize a counter-attacking style, while his worst seasons are with possession-heavy teams.

-Perhaps, had Lukaku hired a transfer consulting team, they would have told him Chelsea was the worst possible move for a player with his playing style.
+Perhaps, had Lukaku hired a transfer consulting team, they would have told him Tuchel's Chelsea was the worst possible move for a player with his strengths and weaknesses.

 Yet, he decided to sign for a Chelsea team that finished last season with a possession rate of 61.4, ranked third in the league.
 Here we are, and Lukaku is having the worst season of his career with five goals in 23 games for a Chelsea team with a possession rate of 61.8.